 The main function of my office at this time is, and will remain, to assist you and your families during this difficult time.
 If you are having issues with unemployment, your small business, or if you have general questions about how the state is handling the crisis, please do not hesitate to contact me.
 There are numerous resources available to you in response to COVID-19.

 This is a crisis that demands the best of our leaders.
-It’s not a time for politics or partisan games.
+A healthy population and a healthy economy cannot be achieved exclusively of one another.
+If we continue to be mindful of others and make good decisions, we can open Michigan safely.
+This is not a time for politics or partisan games.
 It’s a time for facts and responsible action.
-Stay safe.

 During my time in the State of Michigan House of Representatives I have not missed a day on the State House Floor.
 I am committed to being accountable and making a stand for my constituents!

 Public safety is a core purpose of government.
 Times are difficult, and we are all far from perfect, but during these times of unrest – many on the left are proposing that we defund or cut back on the resources provided to the people we call to protect us.

 I will stand against any attempt to defund our police departments.
 Our law enforcement professionals deserve better than that.

 Two other fundamental responsibilities of state government are education and infrastructure.
 I am proud to say that we have prioritized hundreds of millions of dollars in funding to each of these budget items every year I’ve served in the House.

 Utica Community Schools has received a foundation allowance increase of over $15 million more per year since 2016.
 We need to continue increasing that number to make up for losses during the Great Recession, and to address the lack of adequate special education funding.
 I’ve also worked with my colleagues on both sides of the aisle to increase funding for CTE students.
 Skilled trades have been overlooked in a push to get every child enrolled in a 4-year university and that one-size-fits-all approach has contributed to the skills gap we’re facing today.